Communications and Outreach Assistant

 All photos in this carousel are clicked by Krishna.

-Shreya participated in the C20 Initiative by sharing images and information of Koramangala House, one of Charles Correa’s projects in Bangalore.
+She also participated in the C20 Initiative by sharing images and information of Koramangala House, one of Charles Correa’s projects in Bangalore.

-She curated a Nagari film screening, which was hosted in collaboration with “The Journey Shared,” her college’s movie club.
+For her third task, she curated a Nagari film screening, which was hosted in collaboration with “The Journey Shared,” her college’s movie club.
 Sundari prompted discussions on Mumbai’s depleting mangroves, the disappearance of fish species once common in local markets, and the impact on fishermen’s livelihoods, while also raising concerns about how large infrastructural projects often benefit those already privileged.
 Fish and the Friend presented a more optimistic outlook, focusing on initiatives that educate school students about sustainability and responsibility, while also prompting questions about how such efforts might translate to rapidly urbanising contexts.
 A Work in Progress led to conversations around accountability in recycling construction waste and the systems that shape the industry.

 Rishika organised a Nagari film screening after the Monday Assembly at her college.
 The Monday assembly is one of the few moments when the entire school comes together: students, faculty, and non-teaching staff.
 It is usually an open space for conversations about what’s happening around them, where different viewpoints come in naturally.
 She felt that this was the right setting for a collective film screening and followed it with a discussion.